 Satan was the Roman God of Agriculture, and Mithra was the Persian God of light.
 It became easier to convince the Romans to accept Christianity as the official religion of the empire.
 Christmas in India and across the world is celebrated with great fun and fervour that allow people to get together with their loved ones and create everlasting memories.

-Jesus Christ taught people that they could only awaken their spirituality if they seek it.
-He taught them to live a humble and simple life and give up the desire for worldly pleasures because satisfaction comes from within and not from the things we seek outside.
+Jesus Christ taught people that they could only awaken their spirituality if they sought it.
+He taught them to live a humble and simple life and give up the desire for worldly pleasures, because satisfaction comes from within and not from the things we seek outside.

-Christmas eve celebration in India and across the world has its customs and traditions.
-One of the most widely practiced traditions is going to the Midnight Mass Church Service.
-In many countries, people do not eat or drink during Christmas Eve, and then the main meal is eaten after the Midnight Mass Service.
+Christmas Eve celebrations in India and across the world have their own customs and traditions.
+One of the most widely practised traditions is going to the Midnight Mass Church Service.
+In many countries, people do not eat or drink on Christmas Eve, and then the main meal is eaten after the Midnight Mass Service.
 Like several traditional events and festivals in India, Christmas is the time to relish delicious food and desserts like Christmas cake with friends and family.

-People follow the tradition of singing Christmas carols with the dedication that shows their love for God.
-They put up a Christmas tree; decorate it with twinkling fairy lights and ornaments.
-It brings in festive vibes and fills the heart of people with joy and enthusiasm.
-And nothing can beat the fun of exchanging Christmas gifts with loved ones that make the occasion even more exciting.
+People follow the tradition of singing Christmas carols with a dedication that shows their love for God.
+They put up a Christmas tree and decorated it with twinkling fairy Christmas tree lights and ornaments.
+It brings in festive vibes and fills the hearts of people with joy and enthusiasm.
+And nothing can beat the fun of exchanging Christmas gifts with loved ones who make the occasion even more exciting.